chasewnelson/trevolver/README.md

 ### <a name="standard-output"></a>Standard Output

+The beginning of the output will report:

+* `COMMAND`: how Trevolver was called.
+* `RANDOM_SEED`: the random seed used.
+* `SEED_SEQUENCE`: the nucleotide sequence used to seed the simulation.
+* `TREE`: the fixed tree on which the simulation took place.
+* `MRCA_GENERATION`: the generation (from time 0 at the root) in which the most recent common ancestor (MRCA) of the ingroup lived.
+* `MRCA_SUBTREE`: the subtree for which the MRCA is the root.
+* `OUTGROUPS`: names of the outgroups, if applicable.
+* `MRCA_NODE_ID`: node ID of the MRCA.
+* `MRCA_SEQUENCE`: nucleotide sequence of the MRCA.
+* `VCF_OUTPUT_FILE`: file name of the VCF output.
+* `CONSENSUS_SEQUENCE`: consensus nucleotide sequence of the ingroup at the end of the simulation (*i.e.*, tree tips).

+Additionally, following a brief **SUMMARY OF RESULTS**, the following flags indicate separate sections of more detailed output:

 * `//MUTATION`: the following lines contain a full mutation history with three columns: taxon, site, and mutation.
 The mutation column data is in the format `[generation]-[ancestral allele]>[derived allele]`.
 For example, a C>T mutation which occurred in generation 1,988 would be listed as `1988-C>T`.
 * `//TRACKED`: the following lines contain tracked mutation rates and/or motif data with five columns: lineage, generation, mutation\_rate, mutation\_count, and motif\_count.
-* `//VCF`: the following lines contain any output pertinent to the separate <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) file specified by the user, which contains a SNP report for taxon/leaf (terminal) nodes.
-More options will be available soon.

 ### <a name="vcf-output"></a>VCF Output

 The <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) output conforms to format VCFv4.1, such as used by the 1000 Genomes Project GRCh38/hg38 release, with some notable exceptions.
 The `REF` (reference) allele is defined as the consensus (major) allele, which may or may not match the `AA` (ancestral allele).
-A consensus sequence is printed in a separate file for convenience (`--print_consensus`).
+A consensus sequence is printed for convenience (unless `--suppress_consensus` is called).
 First, additional metadata headers (lines beginning with `##`) are used to indicate arguments used as **Trevolver** input, for convenience and reproducibility.
 Headers that are irrelevant (*e.g.*, non-single nucleotide variant descriptors) have been removed.
 Additionally, six data types have been added to the `INFO` column:

-* `MUTATIONS`: all unique mutations that have occurred at this site, *e.g.*, `G>A`.
+* `MUTATIONS`/`MUTATIONS_OG`: all unique mutations that have occurred at this site, *e.g.*, `G>A`.
 Multiple mutations are comma-separated (*e.g.*, `G>A,A>G`) in **chronological order**, for convenience in downstream analyses.
-If outgroups or excluded taxa are specified, `MUTATIONS` refers to only the ingroup, while `MUTATIONS_OUTGROUP` refers to only the outgroup(s).
+If outgroups or excluded taxa are specified, `MUTATIONS` refers to only the ingroup, while `MUTATIONS_OG` refers to only the outgroup(s).
-* `GENERATIONS`: time (generation) at which the unique mutation(s) occurred, comma-separated in the same order (**chronological**).
-If outgroups or excluded taxa are specified, `GENERATIONS ` refers to only the ingroup, while `GENERATIONS_OUTGROUP` refers to only the outgroup(s).
+* `GENERATIONS`/`GENERATIONS_OG`: time (generation) at which the unique mutation(s) occurred, comma-separated in the same order (**chronological**).
+If outgroups or excluded taxa are specified, `GENERATIONS ` refers to only the ingroup, while `GENERATIONS_OG` refers to only the outgroup(s).
-* `TAXA`: number of taxa which share the unique mutation(s), comma-separated in the same order (**chronological**).
-If outgroups or excluded taxa are specified, `TAXA` refers to only the ingroup, while `TAXA_OUTGROUP` refers to only the outgroup(s).
+* `TAXA`/`TAXA_OG`: number of taxa which share the unique mutation(s), comma-separated in the same order (**chronological**).
+If outgroups or excluded taxa are specified, `TAXA` refers to only the ingroup, while `TAXA_OG` refers to only the outgroup(s).
 * `ARBITRARY_REF`: flag indicating there was a tie for the major/consensus/most common allele at this site.
 If the highest allele frequency is shared by two alleles, the one that comes first alphabetically is reported.
-* `MULTIHIT`: flag indicating a site has experienced more than one mutation, in either the same or a distinct lineage.
+* `MULTIHIT`/`MULTIH_OG`: flags indicating a site has experienced more than one mutation, in either the same or a distinct lineage, in the ingroup/outgroup(s).
-* `MULTIALLELIC`: flag indicating a site has multiple minor (non-reference) alleles (*i.e.*, >2 alleles).
+* `MULTIALLELIC`/`MULTIA_OG`: flags indicating a site has multiple minor (non-reference) alleles (*i.e.*, >2 alleles) in the ingroup/outgroup(s).
 All multiallelic sites are multihit, but the reverse is not true.
-* `BACK_MUTATION`: flag indicating a site has experience back mutation, returning to a previous state/allele.
+* `BACK_MUTATION`/`BACK_M_OG`: flag indicating a site has experienced back mutation, returning to a previous state/allele, in the ingroup/outgroup(s).
 All sites with back mutation have experienced multiple hits, but the reverse is not true.
+* `RECURRENT_MUTATION`/`RECURRENT_M_OG`: flag indicating a site has experienced recurrent mutation, i.e., the same change occurring multiple times independently, in the ingroup/outgroup(s).
-* `INVARIANT_ANCESTRAL`: flag indicating a site has no polymorphism in the extant taxa (leaves), and that the fixed state matches the ancestral allele (AA).
-This implies a mutation has occurred in the history of the site, but that the derived allele was lost via back mutation.
+* `INVARIANT_ANCESTRAL`: flag indicating a site has no polymorphism in the ingroup leaves (extant taxa), and that the fixed state matches the ancestral allele (AA).
+Thus, even if a mutation occurred in the history of the site, the derived allele was lost via back mutation.
-* `INVARIANT_DERIVED`: flag indicating a site has no polymorphism in the extant taxa (leaves), and that the fixed state matches a derived allele that resulted from mutation.
-This implies a mutation occurred at least once in the history of the site, and that all extant sequences are descended from a mutated ancestor.
+* `INVARIANT_DERIVED`: flag indicating a site has no polymorphism in the ingroup leaves (extant taxa), and that the fixed state matches a derived allele that resulted from mutation.
+This implies that all extant ingroup sequences are descended from a mutated ancestor.
+* `NO_ANCESTRAL`: flag indicating that no ancestral (seed) alleles remain in the extant individuals of the ingroup.
+Note that this is compatible with the presence of polymorphism, so long as none of the alleles match the ancestral allele.
+* `ALLELES_OG`: comma-separated list of all alleles present in the outgroup(s).
+* `ALLELE_COUNTS_OG`: comma-separated listed of all allele counts for alleles present in the outgroup(s), in the same order as `ALLELES_OG`.
+* `OG_FIXED`: flag indicating a site is fixed for one allele (*i.e.*, has no variation) in the outgroup(s).
+This will be true by definition if there is only only outgroup.
+Note that frequences of outgroup alleles can be retrieved from the `ALLELE_COUNTS_OG` data.
+* `OG_DIVERGED`: flag indicating one or more outgroup alleles *differs from* one or more ingroup alleles.
+The outgroups may be diverged from the ingroup but not fixed.
+* `OG_SHARE`: flag indicating one or more outgroup alleles *matches* one or more ingroup alleles.
+The outgroups may share alleles with the ingroup but not be fixed.

 ## <a name="troubleshooting"></a>Troubleshooting

 If you have questions about **Trevolver**, please click on the <a target="_blank" href="https://github.com/chasewnelson/trevolver/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.

 * **Simulating a single sequence.** It is entirely possible to simulate the evolution of a single sequence.
 Simply provide a tree with only one taxon and branch length.
 For example, to simulate the evolution of a single sequence named "my_creature" for 1 million generations, the tree file would contain, simply, `(my_creature:1000000);`.
-Provide a scaling factor (`--branch_unit`) of 1, and you're good to go:
+Provide a scaling factor (`--branch_unit`) of 1, and you're good to go: see [EXAMPLE 5](#example-5).

-		trevolver.pl --tree=tree_1taxon.txt --seed_sequence=seed_sequence.fa \
-		--rate_matrix=mutation_equal.txt --branch_unit=1 > output_example4.txt

 ## <a name="acknowledgments"></a>Acknowledgments
 **Trevolver** was written with support from a Gerstner Scholars Fellowship from the Gerstner Family Foundation at the American Museum of Natural History to C.W.N.
 (2016-2019), and is maintained with support from the same.
 The logo image was designed by Mitch Lin (2019); copyright-free DNA helix obtained from Pixabay.
-Thanks to Reed A. Cartwright, Michael Dean, Dan Graur, Ming-Hsueh Lin, Lisa Mirabello, Michael Tessler, and Meredith Yeager for discussion.
+Thanks to Reed A. Cartwright, Michael Dean, Dan Graur, Ming-Hsueh Lin, Lisa Mirabello, Sergios Orestis-Kolokotronis, Michael Tessler, and Meredith Yeager for discussion.

 ## <a name="citation"></a>Citation